A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim: Preliminaries

-Using Garland's technique~\cite{Garland1973}, Oppenheim~\cite{Oppenheim2018} showed that if the 1-skeleton all the links are connected, then a spectral gap at dimension $(d-2)$ descends to all lower levels.
+Using Garland's technique~\cite{Garland1973}, Oppenheim~\cite{Oppenheim2018} showed that if the 1-skeletons of all the links are connected, then a spectral gap at dimension $(d-2)$ descends to all lower levels.

-\begin{dtheorem}[\cite{Oppenheim2018}] Suppose $(X,w)$ is a $d$-dimensional weighted simplicial complex with the following properties. \begin{itemize} \item For all $s \in X(d-2)$, the link $(X_s,w_s)$ is a $\lambda$-(onesided)-spectral expander. \item The $1$-skeleton of every link is connected. \end{itemize} Then, $(X,w)$ is a $\pfrac{\lambda}{1 - (d-1)\lambda}$-(onesided)-spectral HDX. \end{dtheorem} Thus to prove that a given simplicial complex, it suffices to show that the 1-skeleton of all links are connected and a spectral gap at the top level.
+\begin{dtheorem}[\cite{Oppenheim2018}] Suppose $(X,w)$ is a $d$-dimensional weighted simplicial complex with the following properties. \begin{itemize} \item For all $s \in X(d-2)$, the link $(X_s,w_s)$ is a $\lambda$-one-sided-spectral expander for some $\lambda < \frac{1}{d-1}$. \item The $1$-skeleton of every link is connected. \end{itemize} Then, $(X,w)$ is a $\pfrac{\lambda}{1 - (d-1)\lambda}$-one-sided-spectral HDX. \end{dtheorem} Thus to prove that a given simplicial complex is a spectral HDX, it suffices to show that the 1-skeleton of all links are connected and a spectral gap at the top level.
 For the sake of completeness, we give a proof of the \autoref{thm:trickle-down} in \cref{sec:descent} which includes a descent theorem for the least eigenvalue as well.